Endres2/README-generator/README.md

-# README File Generator
+# README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This file helps you generate README Files for your ptojects
+This program uses node.js to generate a README file that populates with user input from the command line

 # Table of Contents